LukeWood/bocas/README.md

 ### Code Structure

-`ml-experiments` provides an opinionated framework for generating
+`bocas` provides an opinionated framework for generating

-Keeping these concepts in mind, `ml-experiments` recommends that you structure your code into three levels:
+Keeping these concepts in mind, `bocas` recommends that you structure your code into three levels:

 - `library/` holds anything unique to your report/paper/publication.
 This might include